Pavlo Tychyna: Controversy

-Tychyna represents a complex figure in both a political and academic sense.
-Many Ukrainian exile intellectuals and scholars involved in the analysis of Ukrainian literary history could not accept Tychyna's submission to political authority and apparent abandonment of many of his literary companions to the horrors of Stalinism.
-The true merit of his later poetry has been difficult to judge in such a bitter environment, which is only now relaxing.
-It also becomes difficult to determine Tychyna's true intent and emotions in such a repressive environment.
+Tychyna represents a complex figure.
+Many today, and in the past Ukrainian exile intellectuals and scholars involved in the analysis of the Ukrainian literary history, could not accept Tychyna's submission to political authority and apparent abandonment of many of his literary companions to the horrors of Stalinism, fundamental in assessment of his latter poetry.

-Tychyna's willingness to work with authorities, however, did not prevent Soviet authorities from forcing him to write a letter rejecting his candidacy for a Nobel Prize, likely due to his Ukrainian heritage.

 Tychyna was nominated for the Nobel Prize in Literature in 1967 by Omeljan Pritsak, but died in September that year.

+Tychyna's willingness to submissively work with the Soviet authorities did not prevent them from forcing him to write a letter rejecting his Nobel Prize candidacy, likely due to his Ukrainian heritage.